-At Eco Villa we have a huge edible garden and outdoor baths, and we try to be as waste free as possible.
-Our breakfast is dairy free and almost waste free.
-I make my own coconut and cashew milk and almond milk, and provide soy milk too.
+At Eco Villa we have a huge edible garden and outdoor baths, and we try to be as waste-free as possible.
+Our breakfast is dairy-free and almost waste-free.
+I make my own coconut and cashew milk and almond milk and provide soy milk too.
 I love being able to provide organic options.
 There is no fruit wastage as we use fruit in our chia puddings or turn them into smoothies, and any scraps go into the worm garden.

 How has the experience been being first-time accommodation owners?

 We love meeting new people and it’s been lovely being around new people from different parts of the world.
 It’s a good buzz sharing great tips about New Zealand and also hearing travellers stories of where they have been.
-Meeting just about every guest in the first 6 months has been a great way to get feedback about what we are creating.
+Meeting just about every guest in the first 6 months have been a great way to get feedback about what we are creating.
 So that has been another bonus.

 What was your experience with choosing Preno, Xero, and Staah to run Eco Villa?

 When I started I did a lot of research into channels and channel managers.
 We had no experience in the accommodation industry, and so research was really important.
 We wanted a cohesive experience from website to booking, and ultimately chose STAAH as our channel manager.
-They were incredibly helpful throughout the entire process, and really helped us create that cohesive experience.
+They were incredibly helpful throughout the entire process and really helped us create that cohesive experience.

 I had decided to use Preno from the outset due to the Xero integration.
 Bookkeeping is not my favorite job, so I wanted that to be as simple as possible, and I had experience with Xero from a previous role.
 The payment system I use also feeds into Xero, so I don’t have to do batch reconciliation.